I get asked numerous questions, so here are some questions and the answers I give!

 Q: My friend down the street has a nice camera and can take my pictures for $100.
 Why are you so expensive?

-This one is always a bit touchy for me.
-Yes, I know many people have cameras and can take pictures.
-But what is the quality of what you're going to be getting?
+I know many people have cameras or nice phones and can take pictures.
+How is the quality?
 For me, quality is better than quantity.
 I want beautiful pictures on my walls that I can be proud of, and I hope you do too!
 I have been a photographer for many, many years.
 I've spent a lot of money on classes in shooting and editing, my gear, and the other things that help me be a good photographer; and that training, time and money spent is reflected in my prices.
 Experience and quality do matter to me, and if they matter to you too, then we will be a great fit!
 I promise that I will not rest until you are happy and love your products!

 All pictures and films are property of Lavender Lime Photography.